mekwars-legends/www/_static/Player Data Areas.md

 PLAYER DATA

 The Player Data window in the upper right corner of the client provides a synopsis of some of the vital stats for the user.
 Additionally a user may display an image or insignia in the window provided via the Set Logo option in the top menus.
 The Information displayed is as follows:
-    - Name: The user's name
+<br>    - Name: The user's name
-    -Status: Active or deactivated.
+<br>    -Status: Active or deactivated.
-    -Experience: how many games the user has played.
+<br>    -Experience: how many games the user has played.
-    -Combat Points: Earned through battles, these points are used as currency
+<br>    -Combat Points: Earned through battles, these points are used as currency
-    -Influence: Used to get new equipment from the quartermaster.
+<br>    -Influence: Used to get new equipment from the quartermaster.
-    -Reward Points: Upon reaching the BV threshold needed to complete a Mini campaign a player will receive one reward point which will be indicated here.
+<br>    -Reward Points: Upon reaching the BV threshold needed to complete a Mini campaign a player will receive one reward point which will be indicated here.
-    -Techs: used to maintain units.
+<br>    -Techs: used to maintain units.
 They are divided into three categories: Used (U), Free (F), and Total (T).
-    -Hanger BV used: Displays the current hanger BV used/ The total hanger BV of the user in their current mini campaign.
+<br>    -Hanger BV used: Displays the current hanger BV used/ The total hanger BV of the user in their current mini campaign.
-    -Rank: Displays a players relative rank (rating) in broad categories Elite, Veteran, Regular, Green.
+<br>    -Rank: Displays a players relative rank (rating) in broad categories Elite, Veteran, Regular, Green.
-    -Next Tick: Seconds until the next time the server does a full auto-save.
+<br>    -Next Tick: Seconds until the next time the server does a full auto-save.